QuintessaQ/CS_interview_cheatsheet/OOP_related.md

         - ``__str__()`` readable, ~toString()
          >>>  print(str(my_car))
         -  ``__eq__(self, other)`` could be overriden for customized equality, otherwise `==` just compares addresses
+    - python hash(object)
+        - Only immutable objects can be hashed.
+            - Hashable
+                – bool, int, long, float, string, unicode, tuple
+            - Non–Hashable
+                – lists, set, dictionary, bytearray
+                - throws `TypeError`

+        - Numeric values which are equal will have same has value irrespective of their data types.
+            - For example, 2 and 2.0 have same hash value.

 - operator overloading
     - Python’s dunder methods allow you to implement operator overloading, something that Java doesn’t offer at all.